Privacy Notice | Tarsus

 Business Transfers

 All of your Personal Data that we collect may be transferred to a third party if we undergo a merger, acquisition, bankruptcy or other transaction in which that third party assumes control of our business (in whole or in part).
-Should one of these events occur, we will make reasonable efforts to notify you before your information becomes subject to different privacy and security policies and practices.

 Data that is Not Personal Data

 The Services use cookies and similar technologies such as pixel tags, web beacons, clear GIFs and JavaScript (collectively, “Cookies”) to enable our servers to recognize your web browser, tell us how and when you visit and use our Services, analyze trends, learn about our user base and operate and improve our Services.
-Cookies are small pieces of data– usually text files – placed on your computer, tablet, phone or similar device when you use that device to access our Services.
+Cookies are small pieces of data – usually text files – placed on your computer, tablet, phone or similar device when you use that device to access our Services.
 We may also supplement the information we collect from you with information received from third parties, including third parties that have placed their own Cookies on your device(s).
 Please note that because of our use of Cookies, the Services do not support “Do Not Track” requests sent from a browser at this time.

 We use the following types of Cookies: